Mnemogogo: making Mnemosyne mobile

 Mnemogogo is a plugin extension for the spaced-repetition flash-card program Mnemosyne.
 It enables cards to be reviewed on a mobile phone.
 Mnemogogo does not replace Mnemosyne—cards are still added and edited at a computer.
 Rather it adds the ability to export several days worth of scheduled and new cards to a mobile device, like a phone or palm pilot, where they can be reviewed and graded before eventually being imported back into Mnemosyne.

 Exported cards are reviewed on a phone using custom apps.
-Two apps are currently available:
+Three apps are currently available:

 Unfortunately, there is no support for iPhones.